 When the family size is determined, married or common-law couples living in the same household, as well as the minor children of both partners living with them in the same household, are taken into consideration.

 Family income is the income of the parents (married or common-law couples) and their children’s income, which is taken into consideration when determining the size of the family.
 Income includes taxable income on labour and capital gains as well as tax-free income.
 Salary income is increased by a holiday allowance of about 5%.
 If the family does not declare their income, the highest fee will be charged.

 Service needs or hours of care

-The client fee is determined by the number of hours entered into a service agreement which has been made in advance.
-The advance service agreement is made for at least five months.
+The client fee is determined by the number of hours entered into an agreement which has been made in advance.
+The agreement is made in advance for at least five months.
 The agreement does not change during the holiday periods.

 If a child is continuously or regularly absent from early childhood education on a weekly or monthly basis for part / all of the calendar month, the guardian(s) can make a written agreement for fewer hours of full-time care.

 |Agreed care time hours / months||Fee %||Maximum fee|